-However, there is significant evidence\cite{kusch_magnetic_1939,watanabe_rotation-dependent_1983,watanabe_quantum_1983,kullmer_zeeman_1985} that the excited state dynamics within the first allowed band system is also affected by the presence of triplet states. \ce{SO2} shows in the region between 3.1~eV and 3.6~eV a weak absorption profile (the forbidden band), which was shown to arise from excitation to triplet states by Douglas\cite{douglas_zeeman_1958} by means of the Zeeman effect.
+Furthermore, there is significant experimental evidence\cite{kusch_1939_PR_850, douglas_1958_CJP_147, brand_1976_CJP_186, kullmer_1985_JCP_2712, watanabe_1983_FD_365, watanabe_1983_JPC_906} that the excited state dynamics within the first allowed band system is also affected by the presence of triplet states. \ce{SO2} exhibits in the region between 3.1~eV and 3.6~eV a weak absorption profile (the forbidden band), which was shown to arise from excitation to triplet states by Douglas\cite{douglas_1958_CJP_147} by means of the Zeeman effect.
 Considerable experimental effort had been devoted to identify the number and character of the low-lying triplet states.
 While the origin and symmetry of the $\tilde{a}^3B_1$ state\cite{merer_1963_DFS_127, brand_1971_JMS_616, brand_1973_JMS_404, hallin_1976_CJP_2118, vikesland_1974_JCP_660, baskin_1995_CP_181, joens_1996_CPL_659, huang_2000_JMS_151, huang_2001_JCP_1187} and the $\tilde{b}^3A_2$ state\cite{merer_1963_DFS_127, brand_1973_JMS_404, huang_2001_JCP_1187} have been well established, the location of the $\tilde{c}^3B_2$ state\cite{brand_1973_JMS_404} has yet to be determined experimentally.
 The experimental findings were confirmed and further elucidated upon by means of modern ab initio methods, showing that these three triplet states are present at energies slightly lower than the corresponding singlet states.
-Consequently, intersystem crossing (ISC) between singlet and triplet states could be plausible and the photodynamics of \ce{SO2} might be influenced by both ISC and internal conversion (IC) processes.
+Consequently, intersystem crossing (ISC) between singlet and triplet states is plausible and the photodynamics of \ce{SO2} might be influenced by both ISC and internal conversion (IC) processes.
 Xie et al.\cite{xie_2013_JCP_14305} performed full-dimensional QD calculations on the $1^1B_1/1^1A_2$ system and also included the $^3B_1$ triplet state.
 They found a substantial and ultrafast population transfer from $^1A_2$ to the triplet state.
 The most recent and comprehensive experimental study on \ce{SO2} excited-state dynamics is based on time-resolved photoelectron photoion coincidence spectroscopy (TRPEPICO) and is reported in Paper~I. There, ISC time constants ranging from 150 to 750 fs have been measured.